Daneshwari07/vica.github.io/index.md

    - **Hash Table with consistent Hashing**
        - Time complexity: O(1) for retriving,searching data.
        - Rebalancing on node failure: O(k/n), where k is number of keys, n servers
        - Space complexity: O(n + k) where n is number of servers, k is number of keys

+### 6. Transaction Data Compression & Storage
+Visa handles enormous volumes of transaction logs daily so it requires efficient storage and transmission.
+Visa can be used **Huffman Coading** to efficiently compress transaction metadata,log files by assigning shorter binary codes to frequently occuring values.
+This reduces the size of logs before storing or transmittting them across data centers.It also reduces data storage cost and improves retrival times.

-### 6.Transaction History Analytics in VisaNet
+### 7.Transaction History Analytics in VisaNet
 Visa processes billions of transactions globally and each cardholder has a growing transaction history that needs to be stored,queried and analyzed efficiently.

 **Persistent Segment tree** can be used to maintain historical versions of each user's transaction data.
 Instead of overwriting old data, a new version is created with each update which enables fast queries on past transaction states.This helps in fraud investigation and audit trails.